 As a nation, Latvians love competitions of all kinds.
 A special patriotic spirit arises when the world championships in ice hockey, bobsleigh or winter biathlon take place.
 The artificial bobsleigh track was built in 1986 in Sigulda (some 53 km north - east of Riga).
 There are only 12 more artificial tracks in the world.
 You can start at two different points: the ‘’ladies’ ‘’ start (1000 m run) and the ‘’men’s’’ start (1,200 m run).

 Amateurs without any training can use the rubber raft that seats six persons and has an average speed of 60 km/hr.
-In summer you can go down in a four - seat sleigh on wheels, nicknamed Mad Mix, which seats a pilot, a break - person and two passengers (It costs approx. 4 Ls per person).
+In summer you can go down in a four - seat sleigh on wheels, nicknamed Mad Mix, which seats a pilot, a break - person and two passengers.
 There are a number of skiing tracks in Sigulda, Krimulda, Baili, Mezezers and Gaizinkalns.

 Basketball, street-ball, football, volleyball, and swimming are the most popular sports in summertime.
 Aerobics and fitness clubs can be found in every city and town.